curl/curl/docs/SSL-PROBLEMS.md

-  Browsers work around this problem in two ways: they cache intermediate certificates from previous transfers and some implement the TLS "AIA" extension that lets the client explictly download such cerfificates on demand.
+  Browsers work around this problem in two ways: they cache intermediate certificates from previous transfers and some implement the TLS "AIA" extension that lets the client explicitly download such cerfificates on demand.

 ## Protocol version